jacquomo/squidle/README.md

+This repo is work in progress

+Getting BRUV images ready for SQUIDLE+ code and the associated zip file is currently complete.
+Other R files are work in progress and will require trouble shooting before use!!!

 This code base is for:

 1) Extracting still images from BOSS, BRUV and other video platforms and formatting for upload into SQUIDLE+ using R. It provides example workflows to create folder structures and image name convention ready for ingestion into R.